Coal in Finland

 Coal is used as an energy source in Finland.

-Since Finland has no domestic coal production, it must import all of it from other countries, primarily from Russia.
+Since Finland has no domestic coal production, it must import it from other countries, primarily from Russia.
 Finland is a peat-producing nation.
 Peat is classified as coal by the IEA.
 In 2016, the Finnish government announced plans to phase out coal by 2030.

+In 2021, the total energy supply (TES) featured a diverse mix of sources.
+Bioenergy and waste were the largest contributors at 33.6%, followed by oil (20.8%), nuclear energy (18.5%), and coal (6.3%).

+In March 2022, the European Union (EU) introduced sanctions that resulted in a complete ban on importing Russian coal, which became fully operational by August 2022.

+Climate policy

+The National Climate and Energy Strategy (NCES) sets out Finland's plan for meeting the EU's energy and climate goals for 2030, along with its own national targets.
+These commitments involve reducing greenhouse gas (GHG) emissions by 60% by 2030, achieving carbon neutrality by 2035, and phasing out the importation of Russian energy.

 Coal

 There is no coal mining or coal tar in Finland, and all coal is imported.
 According to Finnwatch (27.9.2010) there are 13 coal power plants in Finland.
 The companies Pohjolan Voima, Fortum, Helsingin Energia and Rautaruukki are the largest coal consumers.
 According to the Finnwatch inquiry in 2010 none of the Finnish companies had yet a commitment to coal phase out.
 Energy companies stated following reductions in their future coal use: Helsingin Energia -40% by 2020, Lahti Energia several tens of % by 2012 and Vantaan Energia -30% by 2014.
 In October 2018, the Finnish parliament approved a government proposal to ban the use of coal to produce energy from May 1, 2029.
 According to Statistics Finland, the consumption of hard coal decreased by three percent in 2018 in comparison 2017.
 The consumption of hard coal as a fuel in the generation of electricity and heat amounted to 3.1 million tonnes, corresponding to 79 petajoules (PJ) in energy content.

+Between 2011 and 2021, Finland saw a notable transformation in its energy mix.
+The proportion of fossil fuels in the total energy supply (TES) decreased from 53% to 36%, with a decline observed in all fossil fuel types.
+Notably, the share of coal in the TES fell from 11% to 6.3% over the decade.